Kattis91/hangman/README.md

   - When a player plays another round after losing, a message was displayed stating that a letter had already been guessed, even if it hadn't been guessed in that particular round.
 I solved the problem by resetting the list of all the guessed letters every time a player loses the game.

+  - The same hangman image was displayed twice.
+The image was displayed at the beginning of the game.
+The same image was even displayed when the player guessed incorrectly for the first time.
+I solved this problem by adding one more image to the hangman list to make it work with indexes.

 ## Credits

 ### Media